Skip to contents

 Method update()

-Updates acquisition function and sets ys_front, ref_point, hypervolume, gh_data.
+Update the acquisition function and set ys_front, ref_point, hypervolume and gh_data.

 Usage